kyryl-opens-ml/webinar-end2end/README.md

-# Webinar: "ML in Production" on practice
+# Workshop: "ML in Production" on practice

 ![alt text](./docs/end2end.jpg)

-# Webinar and discord
+# Workshop and discord

 - For a video lecture explaining this code, [watch this webinar](https://edu.kyrylai.com/courses/webinar-machine-learning-in-production)
 - For support and questions, join this [Discord server](https://discord.gg/RNjfNrrN)